teleporthq/teleport-documentation/component-generators/README.md

 }
 ```

-As you can see in the example above, the `url` attribute becomes
-a `src` for the web.
-It might not be the case for other environments,
-or maybe it could become a srcset with a default src via a plugin.
+As you can see in the example above, the `url` attribute becomes a `src` for the web.
+It might not be the case for other environments, or maybe it could become a srcset with a default src via a plugin.

-### Element mapping (incl attr references, children and repeat)
+## Validation

+> UNDER CONSTRUCTION

+## Resolver

-The concept of element mapping comes from the need to generate
-code specific to components of various frameworks from uidl
-definitoins that are generic.
+The concept of element mapping comes from the need to generate code specific to components of various frameworks from uidl definitions that are generic.

-For example, a static text content needs to be wrapped into a
-`<span>` in react or vue, but for react native we need a `<Text>` tag.
+For example, a static text content needs to be wrapped into a `<span>` in react or vue, but for react native we need a `<Text>` tag.

-In a similar way, a link between two pages the application is
-defined by a NextLink, a RouterLink, or simple `<a>` depending on
-the implementaion of the target generators.
+In a similar way, a link between two pages the application is defined by a NextLink, a RouterLink, or simple `<a>` depending on the implementaion of the target generators.

-One of the first steps we need to supply to a generator is a
-way of mapping generic nodes to specific implmenetation dependend
+One of the first steps we need to supply to a generator is a way of mapping generic nodes to specific implmenetation dependend ones.
-ones.

 Mappings are added to the core resolver class instances.
-This
-object is used by the pipeline plugins to transform uidl chunk
-from generic to framework specific.
+This object is used by the pipeline plugins to transform uidl chunk from generic to framework specific.

 ```js
 const myMapping = {